LMIC Postdoctoral fellows

 - A weeklong orientation on the National Institutes of Health campus in Washington, D.C.

-To apply, please complete the online application and provide the required supporting documents.
+To apply, please complete the online application and provide the required supporting documents by November 15, 2018.
 You can save your work on the application at any time by scrolling to the bottom and clicking on the "Save and Return Later" button.
 After saving, you will be given a code to return to the application.

 Please anticipate the application deadline to avoid a last-minute submission, as no exceptions will be made for applications received after the deadline.
 If you have any questions related to the online application process, please contact Kimberly Bale.

 I would like to enroll in GloCal, but cannot commit 12 consecutive months to living abroad.
 Am I still eligible?

 No, one of the main requirements of the GloCal program is that fellows must train in the LMIC where they plan to carry out their research plan.

 I would like to propose adding another international site to the list.
 How do I go about doing that?

 GloCal is not currently considering additional international training sites, but may do so again sometime in the future.
 For more information, please contact Assistant Director, Kimberly Bale.